 We have already said above, and shall show more fully later, that the theory of Marx and Engels of the inevitability of a violent revolution refers to the bourgeois state.
 The latter cannot be superseded by the proletarian state (the dictatorship of the proletariat) through the process of "withering away", but, as a general rule, only through a violent revolution.
-The panegyric repeated statements (see the concluding passages of The Poverty of Philosophy\ and the Communist Manifesto,† with their proud and open proclamation of the inevitability of a violent revolution; see what Marx wrote nearly 30 years later, in criticizing the Gotha see what Marx wrote nearly 30 years later, in criticizing the Gotha Programme of 1875,‡ when he mercilessly castigated the these institutions by thousands of threads.
-Every worker's experience illustrates this connection in an extremely graphic and impressive manner.
-From its own bitter experience, the working class learns to recognize this connection.
-That is why it so easily grasps and so firmly learns the doctrine which shows the inevitability of this connection, a doctrine which the petty-bourgeois democrats either ignorantly and flippantly deny, or still more flippantly admit "in general", while forgetting to draw appropriate practical conclusions.
+The panegyric Engels sang in its honor, and which fully corresponds to Marx's repeated statements (see the concluding passages of The Poverty of Philosophy and the Communist Manifesto,† with their proud and open proclamation of the inevitability of a violent revolution; see what Marx wrote nearly 30 years later, in criticizing the Gotha Programme of 1875,‡ when he mercilessly castigated the